-- Maximum vacation balance: 459 Hours - Total payout on 6/30/2027: 459 hours
+- Maximum Allowable Vacation Bank: 459 Hours - Total payout on 6/30/2027: 459 hours

+Section F

-Section F Employees will have the option to cash out up to 96 hours of accrued vacation for Platoon shift employees and 50 hours for Day Shift employees.
-The employee will need to submit their request for vacation cash out to payroll by June 1 (for pay) and/or October 1 (for contribution to their 401A) of each year.
-The vacation hours will be cashed out at the employee's normal hourly rate of pay (Platoon shift rate for employees regularly assigned to Platoon shift and Day shift rate for employees regularly assigned to Day shift) as of June 1 and/or October 1 and will be processed in the next full-pay cycle.
+Employees will have the option to cash out up to 50% of accrued vacation.
+The employee will need to submit their request for vacation cash out to payroll by June 1 (for pay) and/or October 1 (for contributions to their 401A) of each year.
+The vacation hours will be cashed out at the employee's normal hourly rate of pay as of June 1 and/or October 1 and will be processed in their next full-pay cycle.

-ARTICLE 33: Special Leaves
+ARTICLE 30: Special Leaves